DarthHaider/s3-cloudfront-oai/README.md

-# S3 Hosted Website Served by a CloudFront Distribution and restricted by Cloudfront Origin Access Identity (OAI)
+# S3 Hosted Website Served by a CloudFront Distribution restricted by Cloudfront Origin Access Identity (OAI)

-This repo contains serverless patterns showing how to integrate services services using infrastructure-as-code (IaC).
-You can use these patterns to help develop your own projects quickly.
+This repo contains serverless patterns showing how to setup a S3 website hosting bucket that is served by a CloudFront distribution that also obfuscates the CloudFront Distribution domain via Cloudfront Origin Access Identity (OAI).

 - Learn more about these patterns at https://serverlessland.com/patterns.
 - To learn more about submitting a pattern, read the [publishing guidelines page](https://github.com/aws-samples/serverless-patterns/blob/main/PUBLISHING.md).